 Your uni books are going to be your easiest thing to pack because books naturally tessellate, bless them.
 Get this one right or everything else will go wrong.

 All the stuff that will crush other things to death and happen to not fit together very well, like shoes and cleaning things.
 This will be your hardest layer to get right and again: you're better off with boxes.

 This layer can't be packed on the day you're supposed to arrive at your halls.
-You're going to need at least a week before the big day to get things in labelled boxes and stacked in a pile.
+You're going to need at least a couple of days before the your move to uni to get things in labelled boxes and stacked in a pile.